apache/activemq-artemis/docs/user-manual/en/using-server.md

  OPTIONS
          --addresses <addresses>
-             comma separated list of addresses
+             Comma separated list of addresses

          --aio
-             sets the journal as asyncio.
+             Sets the journal as asyncio.

          --allow-anonymous
              Enables anonymous configuration on security, opposite of